South Floral Park, New York: The Village of South Floral Park features a humid subtropical climate (Cfa) under the Köppen climate classification. As such, the village experiences hot, humid summers and cold winters, and experiences precipitation throughout the entirety of the year. Plant zone

+According to the United States Department of Agriculture (USDA), South Floral Park is located within hardiness zone 7b.

 Economy

 The Village of South Floral Park is considered to be a bedroom community of the City of New York.

 The village itself is residential in character, consisting of a single residential zoning district which covers South Floral Park in its entirety.
 As such, there are no areas zoned for commercial or industrial uses anywhere within South Floral Park.
+Despite this, there have historically been a couple of formal businesses which operated within the village – including a deli.

-The majority of lots in the village consist of single-family residential homes, with the only major exception being the village hall and fire station complex.
+The majority of lots in the village consist of single-family residential homes, with the only major exceptions being the village hall and fire station complex and a church.